center-key/fetch-json/README.md

 The minified JS file is under 4 KB.

 **fetch-json** automatically:  <!-- sync with src/website/index.html -->
-1. Adds the HTTP header `Content-Type: application/json` to ensure the correct data type
+1. Adds the HTTP header `content-type: application/json` to ensure the correct data type
 1. Runs `.json()` on the response
 1. Serializes the body payload with `JSON.stringify()`
 1. Appends `params` to the URL of `GET` requests